izabelacborges/izabelacborges/README.md

 ## Things I'm learning right now
 - My [personal blog](https://izabelacborges.github.io) is a recent project into learning Golang, the Hugo framework and getting a refresh of some web technologies (JavaScript, HTML, CSS)
-- Strengthening my base of machine learning algorithms following the Machine Learning Specialization on deeplearning.ai
+- Strengthening my base of machine learning algorithms following the Machine Learning Specialization on [deeplearning.ai](https://www.deeplearning.ai/courses/machine-learning-specialization/)
-- Diving into software engineering, system design, microservices and continuous integration
+- Diving into Data Engineering and the design of data pipelines

 ⚡  **Main skills used at the moment:**
 Python | PySpark | Java | Go | Docker | Kubernetes